 BRADLEY (BRAD) D. LYTLE, an electrical patent prosecution attorney, is the firm's managing partner, co-chairs the firm's Patent Prosecution group, chairs the Electrical Patent Prosecution Group and is a member of Oblon, Spivak’s Management Committee.
-A hands-on attorney, Mr. Lytle’s practice includes patent enforcement counseling, licensing, patent litigation advice, and preparation of legal opinions.
+A hands-on attorney, Mr. Lytle’s practice includes patent preparation and prosecution, as well as enforcement counseling, licensing, patent litigation advice, and preparation of legal opinions.

 Mr. Lytle places particular emphasis on helping his clients build and leverage commercially significant U.S. and foreign patent portfolios.
 Working with large multinational companies in the U.S., Japan, Scandinavia and Europe, he regularly devises strategies to assist them in establishing and fortifying a unique position in the marketplace.